neurobagel/documentation/docs/user_guide/cli.md

 # The Neurobagel CLI

-The `bagel-cli` is a simple Python command-line tool to automatically parse and describe subject-level phenotypic and imaging attributes in an annotated dataset for integration into the Neurobagel graph.
+The Neurobagel CLI is a command-line tool that processes a Neurobagel-annotated dataset and produces harmonized subject-level phenotypic and imaging attributes.
+The resulting harmonized data can be directly integrated into a Neurobagel graph store.

 ## Installation